DavidUdell/sparse_circuit_discovery/README.markdown

 - You're safe ignoring an Exception ignored error at cleanup after running `fast.py`, about an `AGraph` object.

+- `fast.py` uses a unique pruning strategy: it will take autoencoder dims in the final `GPT-2 small` layer and prune up from them.
+So you should start from the bottom of the model and progressively plot up from there.

 ## Project Status
 Current version is 1.1.1.